-The RCs are assessed based on forecasted customer usage.
-The amount and the rate of RCs collections will depend on actual electricity consumption and the amount of collections and write-offs.
-If LIPA as servicer inaccurately forecasts electricity consumption or underestimates customer delinquency or write-offs when setting or adjusting the RCs, there could be a shortfall or material delay in RC collections prior to the next true-up.
+The restructuring charges are assessed based on forecasted customer usage.
+The amount and the rate of restructuring charges collections will depend on actual electricity consumption and the amount of collections and write-offs.
+If LIPA as servicer inaccurately forecasts electricity consumption or underestimates customer delinquency or write-offs when setting or adjusting the restructuring charges, there could be a shortfall or material delay in RC collections prior to the next true-up.

-Exhibit 13 shows LIPA's forecasted RC per 1000 kWh residential retail electric customer and scheduled debt service payments over the life of the transaction.
+Exhibit 13 shows LIPA's forecasted restructuring charge for 762 kWh a month residential retail electric customer and scheduled debt service payments over the life of the transaction.

-Restructuring charge and debt service (\$ per 1000 kWh)
+Exhibit 11 Restructuring charge and debt service (\$ per 762 kWh)